AfeezTheAnalyst/Optimizing-Sales-Performance-and-Strategic-Decision-Making/README.md

 **Example:** You could filter the data by "Year" to show sales data only for a specific year.

-**Check out the complete workbook using this link:
+**Check out the complete workbook using this link: [Download File](https://github.com/AfeezTheAnalyst/Optimizing-Sales-Performance-and-Strategic-Decision-Making/blob/main/Data%20Analytics%20-%20Chocolate%20Firm.xlsx)**